Creating over-the-top fun in your love life that’s so good your neighbors will be jealous and your kids will cringe.

 Mission 2: The Naked Scavenger Hunt

 This game combines adventure and nudity—the two greatest motivators in history.
-If she doesn’t participate, eat the chocolate you bought for the afterparty alone, and question why you’re dating someone who doesn’t appreciate your genius.
+If she doesn’t participate, eat the chocolate you bought for the afterparty alone, and question why you’re with someone who doesn’t appreciate your genius.
 If she does participate, congratulations—you’ve just levelled up in the game of love.

 Mission 3: The Worst Movie Night Ever